HECS/HELP Debt Repayment Calculator Australia 2025-26

 When do I start repaying HECS/HELP?

-You start repaying when your income reaches the repayment threshold ($51,950 for 2024-25).
-Repayments are calculated as a percentage of your income and deducted by your employer.
+You start repaying when your income reaches the repayment threshold ($67,000 for 2025-26).
+Under the marginal system, repayments are 15 cents per dollar on income above the threshold, deducted by your employer through withholding tax.

 Can I make voluntary repayments?